bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

 As depicted in the figure (taken from the Bengio et al. paper), the input to the network are unary (one-hot) encodings of the N - 1 words forming the N-gram context.
 The output is a vector of probabilities of predicted following words.
 (In both input and outputs, we use vectors of the length of the vocabulary size.)
 The model is thus a drop-in replacement for the old N-gram-based LM.
 The key is that the input words are reencoded via a shared matrix into new vectors, which are no longer one-hot, i.e., they live into a dense high-dimensional space.
 This mapping is shared for all context word positions, and, crucially, is trained concurrently with the next-word predictor.
 The beauty of this approach is that the learned word embeddings can be tuned to represent word similarity for the purposes of word prediction.
 In other words, context words that affect the next word similarly, will be encoded as nearby points in space, and the network can then exploit this similarity when encountering the words in novel combinations.
 This is because all network layers perform smooth mappings, i.e., nearby inputs will generate similar outputs.
 (It has been shown that words like 'Tuesday' and 'Wednesday' do indeed end up with similar embeddings.)

 The second limitation of N-grams that was overcome with ANN methods is the truncation of the context, which so far always was limited to the previous N - 1 words.
 This is a problem because language allows embedded clauses, arbitrarily long lists of adjectives, and other constructs that can put arbitrary distance between related words that would be useful in next-word prediction.
 Any reasonable value of N would be insufficient to capture all predictive words in a context.
-The limitation is overcome in recurrent networks , which feed the activations of a hidden layer at time t - 1 as extra inputs to the next processing step at time t, as shown in this figure:
+The limitation is overcome in recurrent networks, which feed the activations of a hidden layer at time t - 1 as extra inputs to the next processing step at time t, as shown in this figure:

 ![Recurrent LM](./m4i2.JPG)

 This allows the network to pass information from one word position to the next, repeatedly, without a hard limit on how far back in time information originates that can be used to predict the current next word.
 There are practical issues with the trainability of such recurrent networks because the mathematical rules governing ANN activations lead to an exponential dilution of information over time.
-However, these problems can been solved with mechanisms to gate information flow from one time step to the next.
+However, these problems can be solved with mechanisms to gate information flow from one time step to the next.

 Both feed-forward and recurrent network LMs have also benefited from general improvements in ANN technology, such as deeper stacking of network layers ('deep learning') and better training methods.
 Another trend in neural LMs is to base the model on characters rather than word units.
 It is clear that the flexibility that ANNs provide for experimenting with model architectures in terms of high-level information flow, rather than having to worry about the detailed design of encodings and probability distributions, have greatly advanced the field, with more still to come.